-Appendix A: Common SE (2) and SE (3) Geometric Operations
+Appendix I Common SE(2) and SE(3) Geometric Operations

 Dealing with mobile robots necessarily implies dealing with geometric problems.
 Studying their kinematic models or their position and attitude in three-dimensional space, for example, requires us to handle spatial relationships.
 This appendix provides a summary of the basic mathematical concepts from 2D and 3D geometry that are needed for solving most mobile robotic problems.
-Some other mathematically more intricate concepts will be deferred until Appendix D.
+Some other mathematically more intricate concepts will be deferred until appendix IV.

-1. ABOUT GEOMETRIC OPERATIONS AND THEIR NOTATION
+I.1 ABOUT GEOMETRIC OPERATIONS AND THEIR NOTATION